rtivadar/aath0.github.io/menu/open.md

 * [Scripts to import neuralynx data](#importing-neuralynx-data)

 ### Open educational resources in neuroscience
 We have developped a [series of tutorials](https://aath0.github.io/AlgorithmsNeuroscience/) for analyzing EEG data using signal processing and machine learning techniques, thanks to support from [Mozilla Science Lab](https://wiki.mozilla.org/ScienceLab).
-The project's repository is [here](https://github.com/aath0/AlgorithmsNeuroscience).
+We welcome contributions through the project's [repository](https://github.com/aath0/AlgorithmsNeuroscience).

 ### Machine learning for EEG in python
 [Here](https://github.com/aath0/PIP_SummerSchoolML) you can find material for the PIP Summer school on Machine Learning, including a tutorial for applying maching learning techniques on EEG data.